contactkkiran/Interview-Preparations/README.md

 # Interview-Preparations
-it has docs on how to prepare for interview for freshers and experienced
+Freshers you can refere the  docs on how to prepare for interview for freshers and experienced

 You can refer to file prefix Freshers_ doc for interview question